trentm/node-luggite/README.md

 First milestone will not have user-definable streams.
 It is hardcoded to stdout.
 Multiple and customizable streams will come later.
 Also perhaps no .child()

+- use that json stringify dep that all are using
-- start stripping down
+- tests: start, start moving in Bunyan tests
-- decide on time field
-- use cases and tests for them
 - testing with lowest Node.js version early if supporting really old
-- use that json stringify dep that all are using
+- decide on time field:
+  - perf call?
 - log fn signature: same as bunyan?
 Compare with pino edge cases.
 Do they differ?
 - change/fix `createLogger` API to separate fields/bindings from config